mixterj/cdm-iiif-collection-manifest-creation/README.md

-# CONTENTdm IIIF Collectiom Manifest Creator
+# CONTENTdm IIIF Collection Manifest Creator
 This code is experimental and offered as-is.

 Currently there is not logic to: